iclr-blogposts/2025/_posts/2025-04-28-repurposing.md

 In this framework, _concepts_, are defined as either states of the environment and/or agent or actions. $$C_X$$ it the set of all concepts relating to $$X$$, with $$X$$ being environment states $$S$$ or actions $$A$$.
 In the creative problem solving framework, a goal $$G$$ is un-achievable if the conceptual space $$C_X$$ is unsufficient.
 To achieve the goal $$G$$, the agent needs to discover a new conceptual space $$C_X' \not\subset C_X$$ such that $$C_X' = f(C_X)$$. _Creative problem solving_ is the process of finidng $$f$$ to apply to the current conceptual space $$C_X$$ to find $$C'_X$$.

-But what is a __conceptual space__?
+This raises an important question: what is a __conceptual space__?

 >  A “[conceptual space] is the generative system that underlies the domain and defines a certain range of possibilities: chess moves, or molecular structures, or jazz melodies. ... in short, any reasonably disciplined way of thinking".

-Loosely speaking, the conceptual space of an agent is essentially its embedding space, that is to say, the space where the agent organizes data points to simplify how real-world data is represented.
+Loosely speaking, the conceptual space of an agent is essentially its embedding space, that is to say, the space where the agent organizes data points to to efficiently encode real-world data and relationships.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">